sparkutils/kogito-4-spark/README.md

 Non DDL Unary DMNContextProviders may be provided via a fully qualified class name and must provide a two arg constructor of DMNContextPath, Expression.

 The data map used in the compilation of Context Providers can be configured via "useTreeMap=true" (default is false), this isn't terribly important for processing within Kogito but will affect JSON output ordering.
-(Interpreted mode is always ordered)
+(Interpreted mode is always ordered).

 ## Supported DMNResultProviders